 Solution No.6: Use the Power button

-In lock mode, plug an Apple original headset to iPhone jack hole.
-Now, press and hold the power button for a few second until you see a red slider “slide to power off”.
+In lock mode, plug an Apple original headset to the iPhone jackhole.
+Now, press and hold the power button for a few seconds until you see a red slider “slide to power off”.
 Next, take out the headphone slowly and tap “Cancel” on the screen.
 This may fix the problem.

 Solution No.7: Update iOS